 The utility of a random effects approach for survey averaging was investigated for the OR complex.
 Multiple approaches were investigated.
-The analysts working on this project are still developing the methods and do not recommend switching to a random effects modeling approach for survey averaging at this time.
+The analysts working on this project are still the developing methods and do not recommend switching to a random effects modelling approach for survey averaging at this time.
 The SSC looks forward to further progress on this research.